-Part of BAFTA's 2011 Screenwriters' Lecture Series: watch the video of William Nicholson now on BAFTA Guru.
+Part of BAFTA's 2011 Screenwriters' Lecture Series

 On the 13 September at BAFTA HQ in London, William Nicholson delivered the first lecture in the 2011 BAFTA and BFI Screenwriters' Lecture Series.

 Early in his career, Shadowlands earned Nicholson a BAFTA award and an Oscar nomination, exploding him on to the world stage.
 Subsequent work included the screenplay for Nell (with Mark Handley), directed by Michael Apted, and the Ridley Scott-directed Gladiator, for which he shared an Oscar nomination with John Logan and David Franzoni.